Skip to main content

 Adele Broadbent Communications Lead

 Adele is a former RNZ senior current affairs journalist with extensive communications experience in the health and international development sectors.
-Adele will engage with NZ media to optimise the effectiveness of the Centre while working alongside the directors on strategy and advocacy for the Centre.
+Adele engages with NZ media and other communication platforms to optimise the effectiveness of the Centre while working alongside the directors on strategy and advocacy for the Centre.

 • Marnie Prickett